Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

 \begin{note} [Nondefinite Equivalences] Let $M$ be a linear operator.
 The following are equivalent. \begin{enumerate}[(a)] \item $M$ is nondefinite. \item $M$ is indefinite or singular. \item $M$ and $-M$ are not positive-definite. \end{enumerate} \end{note}

-Recall a complex matrix inherits its definiteness from any Hermitization of it (as, for example, the Hermitian part in its Toeplitz decomposition), and similarly for real matrices and any corresponding symmetrization.
-Characterizations of positive definite Hermitian matrices in terms of their principal minors, such as Sylvester's criterion, entail a useful characterization of nondefinite matrices. \cite{rH12,rB09}
+Since the Hermitian part of a complex matrix $M$ defines the same quadratic form $M$ does, a complex matrix inherits its definiteness from any Hermitization of it and similarly for real matrices and any corresponding symmetrization. \cite{gG96} Characterizations of positive definite Hermitian matrices in terms of their principal minors, such as Sylvester's criterion, entail a useful characterization of nondefinite matrices. \cite{rH12,rB09}

-\begin{note} [Principal Submatrix Characterization of Nondefinite Matrices] Let $M$ be a complex Hermitian matrix. $M$ is nondefinite if and only if some principal submatrix of some order of $M$ is nondefinite. \end{note}
+\begin{note} [Principal Submatrix Characterization of Nondefinite Matrices] Operator $M \in \mathbb{C}^{n \times n}$ is nondefinite if and only if some principal submatrix of some order of $M + M^*$ is nondefinite. \end{note}

-We can see how Note \ref{N:prinSubNondef} contributes to the general abundance of nondefinite operators.
+Notice Note \ref{N:prinSubNondef} implies $M$ is nondefinite if and only if $M + M^*$ is nondefinite.
+We can also see how Note \ref{N:prinSubNondef} implies a general abundance of nondefinite operators.